Nickel(II) chloride: Structure of NiCl2 and its hydrates

 In contrast, NiCl2·6H2O consists of separated trans-[NiCl2(H2O)4] molecules linked more weakly to adjacent water molecules.
-Only four of the six water molecules in the formula is bound to the nickel, and the remaining two are water of crystallization.
+Only four of the six water molecules in the formula is bound to the nickel, and the remaining two are water of crystallization, so the formula of nickel(II) chloride hexahydrate is [NiCl2(H2O)4]·2H2O.
 Cobalt(II) chloride hexahydrate has a similar structure.
 The hexahydrate occurs in nature as the very rare mineral nickelbischofite.

 The dihydrate NiCl2·2H2O adopts a structure intermediate between the hexahydrate and the anhydrous forms.
 It consists of infinite chains of NiCl2, wherein both chloride centers are bridging ligands.
 The trans sites on the octahedral centers occupied by aquo ligands.
 A tetrahydrate NiCl2·4H2O is also known.

 Reactions

 Nickel(II) chloride solutions are acidic, with a pH of around 4 due to the hydrolysis of the Ni2+ ion.

 Coordination complexes

 Most of the reactions ascribed to "nickel chloride" involve the hexahydrate, although specialized reactions require the anhydrous form.

 Reactions starting from NiCl2·6H2O can be used to form a variety of nickel coordination complexes because the H2O ligands are rapidly displaced by ammonia, amines, thioethers, thiolates, and organophosphines.
 In some derivatives, the chloride remains within the coordination sphere, whereas chloride is displaced with highly basic ligands.
 Illustrative complexes include:

-Some nickel chloride complexes exist as an equilibrium mixture of two geometries; these examples are some of the most dramatic illustrations of structural isomerism for a given coordination number.
-For example, NiCl2(PPh3)2, containing four-coordinate Ni(II), exists in solution as a mixture of both the diamagnetic square planar and the paramagnetic tetrahedral isomers.
-Square planar complexes of nickel can often form five-coordinate adducts.

 NiCl2 is the precursor to acetylacetonate complexes Ni(acac)2(H2O)2 and the benzene-soluble (Ni(acac)2)3, which is a precursor to Ni(1,5-cyclooctadiene)2, an important reagent in organonickel chemistry.

 In the presence of water scavengers, hydrated nickel(II) chloride reacts with dimethoxyethane (dme) to form the molecular complex NiCl2(dme)2.
 The dme ligands in this complex are labile.
-For example, this complex reacts with sodium cyclopentadienide to give the sandwich compound nickelocene.

-Hexammine nickel chloride complex is soluble when respective cobalt complex is not, which allows for easy separating of these close-related metals in laboratory conditions.